-Siblings Kingsley, 22, and Vanessa, 13, were both born with sickle cell disease, the blood disorder that causes the breakdown of red blood cells which can result in blocking oxygen and blood flow to certain parts of the body.
+Siblings Kingsley and Vanessa were both born with sickle cell disease, the blood disorder that causes the breakdown of red blood cells and can result in blocking oxygen and blood flow to certain parts of the body.

-Many who suffer from sickle cell, like Kingsley and Vanessa, live a life filled with excruciating pain, doctors visits, sickle cell emergencies, inability to do the simplest of tasks and just overall heartache from such a horrible disease.
+Many who suffer from sickle cell, like Kingsley and Vanessa, live a life filled with excruciating pain, doctor visits, sickle cell emergencies, inability to do the simplest of tasks, and just overall heartache from such a horrible disease.
 Over a lifetime, sickle cell disease can harm a patient’s spleen, brain, eyes, lungs, liver, heart, kidneys, penis, joints, bones, or skin.

-But Kingsley and Vanessa’s 8-year-old little brother, Stefan, literally came to the rescue and saved both of their lives.
+But Kingsley and Vanessa’s little brother, Stefan, who was 8-years-old- at the time, literally came to the rescue and saved both of their lives.

 “It’s incredibly rare to have the same donor give to two different siblings,” their Aihes’ physician, Dr. David Shook, told WESH.

-“It’s kind of a bit of a miracle, in my opinion,” said Kingsley.
+“It’s kind of a bit of a miracle, in my opinion,” Kingsley adds.

-“I feel like God made it happen for us,” says the children’s mom, Nikki Aihe.
+“I feel like God made it happen for us,” Aihe shares.